AdamGaidi/IT2810-P4-database-search-catalog/README.md

 ## Testing

 In this project we tested mostly using `Cypress` and manual testing.
 We found that the testing done with Cypress is very thorough, and prioritised these test.
+We also used `Jest` for simple unit testing.
+As we have used `Jest` in previous projects we chose to not prioritize a rigorous unit-testing scheme.

 ### Cypress